Laniakea-elixir-it/Galaxy-flavors-recipes/JNK-CI/README.md

 ## Jenkins pipeline

-- use Terraform to create a vm on the openstack tenant
+- Use Terraform to create a Galaxy Virtual Machine on Openstack
-- Install Galaxy tools using the Laniakea Ansible role
+- Install flavor Galaxy tools using [ansible-role-laniakea-galaxy-tools](https://github.com/Laniakea-elixir-it/ansible-role-laniakea-galaxy-tools)
-- Perform the packages creation by calling
+- Perform the packages creation by calling the playbook `dump.yml`
-- upload the packeges on the openstack object storage
+- Upload the packeges on the Openstack object storage Swift  `swift_upload.yml`
-- trigger CVMFS_JenkinsFile on success
+- Trigger CVMFS_JenkinsFile on success `CVMFS_JenkinsFile`

 ## CVMFS_JenkinsFile

-- Upload the packages on the buffer volume
+- Upload the packages on the buffer volume of the CVMFS Stratum0 tools.elixir-italy-cvmfs
-- Open the CMFS transaction
+- Open the CVMFS transaction
 - Publish the new data
+- Update the version

 ##  Pipeline Schema
 ![plot](package_update.png)